Same-sex marriage in Ecuador

-Same-sex marriage has been legal in Ecuador since 8 July 2019 in accordance with a Constitutional Court ruling issued on 12 June 2019 that the ban on same-sex marriage was unconstitutional under the Constitution of Ecuador.
-The court held that the Constitution required the government to license and recognise same-sex marriages.
-It focused its ruling on an advisory opinion issued by the Inter-American Court of Human Rights in January 2018 that member states should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
+Same-sex marriage has been legal in Ecuador since 8 July 2019, following a ruling from the Constitutional Court of Ecuador that the ban on same-sex marriages was unconstitutional under the Constitution of Ecuador.
+The court held on 12 June 2019 that the Constitution required the government to license and recognise same-sex marriages.
+It focused its ruling on an advisory opinion issued by the Inter-American Court of Human Rights in January 2018 that signatories to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
 The ruling took effect upon publication in the government gazette on 8 July.
+Ecuador was the fifth country in South America, after Argentina, Brazil, Uruguay and Colombia, and the 26th in the world to allow same-sex couples to marry nationwide.

-Ecuador was the fifth country in South America to allow same-sex couples to marry, after Argentina, Brazil, Uruguay and Colombia, but adoption by married couples remains restricted to opposite-sex couples.
-Ecuador has also recognized same-sex civil unions since 2008.
+Ecuador has also recognized same-sex civil unions since 2008, following inclusion in the new constitution and approval in a general referendum.
+Adoption by married couples remains restricted to opposite-sex couples.